SayedNadim/sayednadim.github.io/_teaching/Fall_21.md

 #### Testing details
 The test images contains both L image and AB color hints, concatenated and converted into a RGB image.
 You can use the dataloader to extract L and AB channels, same as training dataloader.
 Please refer to the provided dataloader for this. $1000$ test images will be provided to the students.
 All test images will be resized to $$256\times256$$.
 However, you have to resize it into $128\times128$ and all output images should have the same dimension ($$128\times128$$).
 #### Training Environment
 All student are expected to use Google Colab for the training purpose.
 The deep learning framework should be PyTorch.
-Note that, \textbf{the maximum time for training in Colab is 12 hours}.
+Note that, **the maximum time for training in Colab is 12 hours**.